Hydrogen Fuel Cell vehicle

 As technology advances and more efficient methods of hydrogen production and distribution are developed, the cost of hydrogen fuel is expected to decrease over time.

-It’s worth noting that the cost of hydrogen fuel has been decreasing as technologies improve and more sustainable production methods are adopted.
-However, as of now, hydrogen fuel is generally more expensive than conventional fuels like gasoline or electricity for battery electric vehicles (BEVs).
 This cost difference is one of the factors that can influence the adoption of hydrogen fuel cell vehicles (FCVs) and the development of hydrogen infrastructure.

 Servicing a Hydrogen Car